 The Okavango Delta's ever-changing landscape means that it will look vastly different at various times of the year.
-The peak time to visit the Okavango Delta is during the dry winter season, running from May to September.
-This is when the skies are clear, although, ironically, it is the wettest season with the Delta fully flooded.
+The peak time to visit the Okavango Delta is during the dry winter season, from May to September.
+This is when the skies are clear, although, ironically, it's the wettest season with the Delta fully flooded.
 The vegetation is also sparse for better wildlife sightings, and there will be fewer mosquitoes bugging you.

 September – October

 Referred to as the "green season", September to October is outside of peak season.
 During this time, the water recedes (and with it, the lodges' rates decrease).
 Moremi Game Reserve usually thrives during this time.

 November – April

 During this time, it's the dry and hot “rainy season”.
 Keen birders, or twitchers, will enjoy visiting during this period as the Okavango Delta transforms from an excellent bird watching destination to a spectacular one!

 Okavango Delta safaris are special for many reasons.
 As the world's largest inland delta, home to the Big 5, and a UNESCO World Heritage Site, it's a truly special destination.
 The Okavango Delta is a water wonderland when the Delta is flooded, making for some truly unique sights.
 Here are just some of the things that make Okavango Delta safaris special.